codekansas/codekansas.github.io/more-links.md

   - MacOS Ergonomics
     - [Mac Mouse Fix](https://mousefix.org/) - Lets you use third-party mouse buttons to control stuff (e.g., moving between screens with side buttons and showing Mission Control with the center button).
 FOSS, source code is on [Github](https://github.com/noah-nuebling/mac-mouse-fix)
     - [Rectangle](https://rectangleapp.com/) - Lets you snap to parts of your screen.
 Also FOSS, source code is on [Github](https://github.com/rxhanson/Rectangle) with a pro version for $10
+  - [Dotfiles](https://github.com/codekansas/dotfiles) - Repository for all of my dotfiles (various Bash commands and aliases)
+  - [ML Template](https://github.com/codekansas/ml-template) - My basic template for starting ML projects, similar to [PyTorch Lightning](https://www.pytorchlightning.ai/) or [Fairseq](https://github.com/facebookresearch/fairseq)
+    - Uses [Omegaconf](https://omegaconf.readthedocs.io/en/2.3_branch/) for config management
+    - Also check out [this project](https://github.com/ashleve/lightning-hydra-template) which uses Hydra for config management
+    - Only supports launching jobs locally and on Slurm clusters at the moment, since that's mainly how I train models
+- Learning ML / Self-Driving / Robotics
+  - [Geoff Hinton Coursera Course (2012)](https://www.cs.toronto.edu/~hinton/coursera_lectures.html) - Doesn't get as much attention as Andrew Ng's course but in my opinion is superior in explaining concepts behind neural networks, especially for people motivated by the biological analogs.
+"If you only read the books that everyone else is reading, you can only think what everyone else is thinking."
+  - [Coursera Self-Driving Specialization](https://www.coursera.org/specializations/self-driving-cars) - I did half of this before I started working at Tesla, and I think if more Tesla engineers took it, the car would probably drive better
 - Hobbies
   - [Goodreads](https://www.goodreads.com/review/list/56667319-benjamin?shelf=favorites) - My favorite books
   - [Lichess](https://lichess.org/@/bkbolte18) - My lichess profile